lemonyte/stegosaurus/readme.md

 - 70 MB of free space for temporary files
 ## Usage
 ### Keys
-You can generate an RSA key pair in the `Keys` tab.
+You can generate an RSA key pair in the "Keys" tab.
 These keys are used for both the AES and RSA encryptions, with and without image encryption.
 The size of the key (in bits) is what determines how much data you are able to encrypt using that key.
-If you are using AES, the smallest size (2048) is more than enough as the only data encrypted with the RSA key is the AES key.
+If you are using AES, the smallest size of 2048 bits is more than enough as the only data encrypted with this RSA key is the AES key itself.
 However, if you wish to encrypt more than a few bytes of data using purely RSA encryption, you will need to use a larger key, such as 3072 or 4096 bits.
-An 8192-bit option is included, but it is highly impractical and you are better off just using AES instead.
+An 8192 bit option is included, but it is highly impractical, and it is better to simply use AES encryption instead.
 ### Encryption Options
 There are 5 different combinations of encryption algorithms:
 - AES encryption